jiwon-yu514/ADNI_SNP-GM-CrossAttention/README.md

 | `X_GM.npy` | VBM-based gray matter ROI volume features extracted from T1-weighted MRI; 93 ROI features |
 | `Y_dis.npy` | Diagnostic labels for CN, EMCI, LMCI, and AD |

-Clinical variables consist of age, sex, education, and MMSE.
-To reduce scale differences across modalities, Z-score normalization is applied to the clinical variables and GM ROI volume features before model training.
+Clinical information consists of age, sex, education, and MMSE.
+To reduce bias caused by scale differences across modalities, Z-score normalization is applied during preprocessing.
+In the notebook, the clinical variables are combined into a 4-dimensional clinical feature vector, and sex is label-encoded before model training.

 The data files are not included in this repository due to ADNI data usage restrictions.

 ## Experiments